($1,043) Cost to ship a car from Baton Rouge, LA to Providence, RI

 The best Baton Rouge to Providence car shipping companies

-We’ve compared thousands of providers and identified the best car shipping companies to handle your move from Baton Rouge to Providence:
+We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Baton Rouge to Providence:

 - Best for Real-Time Tracking: Nexus Auto Transport